kmikl/open-zt703/Documentation/Serial communication.md

 - R : relative measurement activated
 - C : continuity mode
 - D : diode mode
-- L : logging activated (all keys, except PWR/REL and HOLD/SAVE) are deactivated
+- L : logging activated (all buttons, except PWR/REL and HOLD/SAVE) are deactivated

 Commands, that can be sent from the PC to the meter
 - 1: button F1